It reads the situation before acting.

 The useful part is not conversation.
 It is forward motion.
 A good agent can summarize a long thread, call the right tool, notice when it is missing data, and stop short of taking an unsafe action.
 That is why the deployment conversation should always include limits: what can it do alone, what must it ask before acting, and what should always be visible to a human.

-This page is the definition layer.
-The next pieces in the publication tell you how to choose the operating shape, how to evaluate the runtime, and how to trust the system once it is live.
+From here, the next pieces in the publication explain how to choose the operating shape, how to evaluate the runtime, and how to trust the system once it is live.